 The Mackenzie River Basin Board was established to implement the Agreement

 - The board has 13 members.

-- 3 representing the Federal Government & 10 representing the provinces & territories.
+- 3 represent the Federal Government and 10 represent the provinces and territories.

-- 1 member from each of the provinces & territories represents Indigenous organizations.
+- 1 member from each of the provinces and territories represents Indigenous organizations.